- Trimester 1 - 6 January 2020

-- hold an approved 3 year Diploma in Science, Health Science or Engineering from a recognised Singapore Polytechnic or equivalent; or
+- Diploma in Health, Science or Engineering from a local Polytechnic or other recognised institutions;

 Note that, in order to be considered for admission, all previous qualifications must have been completed within eight years prior to lodging an admission application.
 Applicants with qualifications that are over eight-years-old or with other relevant diploma qualifications may also apply, but will be required to submit a detailed resume outlining work experience and will be assessed on a case-by-case basis by The University.

 All applicants must demonstrate that they meet the University’s English proficiency requirements.
 Details of this policy can be found at English Language Proficiency for Admission Policy at http://www.newcastle.edu.au/about-uon/governance-and-leadership/policy-library/document?RecordNumber=D15/15438

 All Applicants must demonstrate that they meet the University’s English proficiency requirement.
 Further information regarding English language proficiency requirements can be found at the English Language Proficiency for Admission Policy here.

 If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, visit the University's credit website for more information on applying for credit.

 Holders of the WSQ Specialist Diploma in Workplace Safety and Health will receive further credit in OHSE2610, OHSE2730, OHSE2740 and OHSE3740.
 Holders of the Environmental Control Officers Certificate (ECO), Singapore will receive further credit in ENVS2710.
 Additional credit for holders of relevant Graduate Certificates may be negotiated.